cjnaz/lanmonitor/README.md

             message         String with status and context details

       - `cmd_check` in lanmonfuncs provides checking features such as command execution with retries, ssh for remote hosts, and check strings in the command response.
 The raw command output is also returned so that your code can construct specific checks.
 Uncomment the `# print (rslt)` line to see the available response data.
 See the lanmonfuncs module for cmd_check feature details and the return structure.
-      - If the host is not "local" then the lanmonitor core will check that the host can be pinged and accepts the ssh login before your eval_status function is called.
-This `have_access` check is performed only once per check iteration for each unique `user@host[:port]` in the config file.
-Thus, your code can assume that the remote host is accessible.
+      - If the host is not `local` then the lanmonitor core will check that the local machine has access to the LAN by pinging the the `Gateway` host defined in the config file.
+This `check_LAN_access` check is performed only once per check iteration.
+Thus, your eval_status code can assume that the LAN is accessible.
+It is recommended that you include a `Host_<myhost>` check prior in the config file to limit fail ambiguity.

 3. The plugin module may be tested standalone by running it directly on the command line.
 Add tests to exercise your checking logic for both local and remote hosts, and for any warning/error traps.